-On February 17, 2016, Bombardier announced that it was taking steps to optimize its workforce with a combination of manpower reduction and strategic hiring.
-The Corporation is expected to reduce its workforce by an estimated 7,000 production and non-production employees throughout 2016 and 2017.
-During the same period, this workforce reduction is expected to be partially offset by hiring in certain growth areas, notably to support the ramp-up of strategic programs and projects worldwide.
-The manpower reduction is expected to include approximately 2,000 contractual workers and 800 product development engineers.
-Restructuring charges consisting mainly of severance of approximately \$250 million to \$300 million are expected to be recorded as a special item primarily in 2016.
-The Corporation also announced a plan to present a proposal to its shareholders for a consolidation (also known as a "reverse stock split") of issued and unissued Class A shares and Class B subordinate voting shares (the "Share Consolidation") at the annual and special meeting planned for spring 2016.
-Assuming approval of the shareholders and the Toronto Stock Exchange (the "TSX"), the consolidation ratio is expected to be selected by the Board of Directors from within a range of ratios which would be expected to result in an initial post-consolidation share price in the range of Cdn \$10 to Cdn \$20 per Class A share or Class B subordinate voting share and would be completed at any time the Board of Directors deems appropriate.
+In addition, on February 17, 2016, Bombardier announced that it was taking steps to optimize its workforce with a combination of manpower reduction and strategic hiring.
+The Corporation was expected to reduce its workforce by an estimated 7,000 production and non-production employees by the end of 2017.
+During the same period, this workforce reduction was expected to be partially offset by hiring in certain growth areas, notably to support the ramp-up of strategic programs and projects worldwide.
+The manpower reduction was expected to include approximately 2,000 contractual workers and 800 product development engineers.
+Restructuring charges consisting mainly of severance of approximately \$250 million to \$300 million were expected to be reported as special items when accrued.

-On February 17, 2016, Bombardier announced that Air Canada has signed a letter of intent for the purchase of 45 CS300 aircraft with options for an additional 30 CS300 aircraft, including conversion rights to the CS100 aircraft.
-Upon execution of a firm purchase agreement, Air Canada will become the first mainline, international network carrier based in North America for the C Series family of aircraft.
-Deliveries for the all-new aircraft are expected to begin in 2019.
-Based on the list price of the CS300 aircraft, a firm order would be valued at approximately \$3.8 billion.
+In addition, on February 17, 2016, Bombardier announced that Air Canada signed a letter of intent for the purchase of 45 CS300 aircraft with options for an additional 30 CS300 aircraft, including conversion rights to the CS100 aircraft.
+On June 28, 2016, Commercial Aircraft and Air Canada announced that they had finalized a firm purchase agreement consistent with the letter of intent announced in February 2016.
+Air Canada will become the first mainline, international network carrier based in North America for the C Series family of aircraft.
+Deliveries to Air Canada are expected to begin in 2019.
+Based on the list price of the CS300 aircraft at that time, the firm order was valued at \$3.8 billion.